Struggles Along My Journey as an Afro-Latina Travel Blogger

 It was the year I accepted that some failure was inevitable; that I needed to learn how to deal with and learn from fear.

 Taking my blog seriously was one of my passion goals for 2015.
-Since then, I've worked with over 100 companies and brands, and have inspired over 50,000 people around the world.
+Since then, I've worked with over 100 companies and brands, and have inspired tens of thousands of people around the world.

 I Battled Diversity in Blogging